 Is your business set up for a streamlined end-to-end process, or are you lumbering along?
 See which parts of your business can be made more efficient, and how best to make them that way.
 It isn’t just startups that need to remain lean.
 And this frees you up to develop and innovate, rather than wading through sludge to respond every time your competitors take a leap forward.

 Who are they, and why do they use your products and/or services?
 What are they responding to out there in the wider world?
-Analysing customer data lets you know whether or not you’re meeting their needs, giving them a great experience, and you can target your products, aftercare and social listening accordingly.
-You’ll also learn about the wider context of the market’s wants and needs, which is essential for shaping and optimising your strategic response.
+Analysing customer data lets you know whether or not you’re meeting their needs.
+Are you giving them a great user experience.
+Are you targeting alternative products, aftercare and social listening accordingly.
+You’ll also learn about the wider context of the market’s wants and needs.
+These are essential factors for shaping and optimising your strategic response.

-In a world where innovation is expected, you’ll have to unclench your fist and share your data with companies whose backs also need a good scratch – no doubt, yours will too.
+In a world where innovation is expected, you’ll have to unclench your fist and share your data with companies whose backs also need a good scratch.
+This can be a reciprocal arrangement.
 Collaboration is key to long-term growth, and CRM will help you determine the best way to do this, and with whom.

-Intelligent People are a specialist Online Marketing recruitment agency and have been helping the digital and tech community attract talent for SEO manager vacancies, online marketing and performance marketing manager roles, growth hacker jobs and specialist content manager vacancies for a number of years.
+Intelligent People are a specialist Online Marketing recruitment agency and have been helping the digital and tech community attract talent.
+We specialise in, for example, SEO manager vacancies, online marketing and performance marketing manager roles, growth hacker jobs and specialist content manager vacancies.
+We’ve been doing this since 2002.

 If you’re looking to place a candidate or are considering a new role please get in touch: